Democratic 2020 candidates unite on impeachment but differ on policy in polite debate

 Biden said he had learned something important from the impeachment inquiry.

 “I learned, number one, that Donald Trump doesn’t want me to be the nominee.
-That’s pretty clear,” he said.
+That’s pretty clear.”

 The Democratic debate comes just 11 weeks before the first nominating contest in Iowa, on Feb.
 3, raising the stakes for the participants as they tried to make an impression with voters before time runs out.